Italy marks 'Carbonara Day' amid hot debate on recipe

 06/04/2017

 Rome, April 6 - Italy on Thursday marked 'Carbonara Day', celebrating the famed egg-and-bacon-sauce spaghetti dish amid a heated debate on the 'real' recipe and way of cooking it.
 Carbonara is perhaps the most loved and imitated pasta dish in the world but also the most controversial.
 Purists say that only pork tongue and not bacon or even pancetta should be used, while enthusiasts are about evenly divided over whether to add pecorino or parmigiano cheese.
-Other divisive issues are whether to leave the egg white in with the yolk and whether to add garlic or onion, and whether short pasta such as righettoni can be used instead of spaghetti. #CarbonaraDay has been organised by the International Pasta Organization (IPO) and the Association of Pastry and Pasta Makers (AIDEPI).
+Other divisive issues are whether to leave the egg white in with the yolk and whether to add garlic or onion, and whether other types of long pasta like bucatini or even short pasta such as rigatoni can be used instead of spaghetti. #CarbonaraDay has been organised by the International Pasta Organization (IPO) and the Association of Pastry and Pasta Makers (AIDEPI) to fete this culinary glory and try to settle some of the vexed questions about how to make it.
 Follow the hashtag and you can join a debate that will see bloggers, food influencers, journalists and chefs have their say on the dish and more generally on the relationship between tradition and innovation or fusion in cuisine.
 Italian traditionalists insist there are only five carbonara ingredients: pork tongue, pecorino, eggs, salt and pepper.
 Innovators think that, since pasta is such a versatile dish, there should be no limits on how carbonara can be interpreted, going as far as culinary science fiction, according to detractors.
+In France and Germany, for example, powdered ingedients are on sale for preparing a carbonara; in Britain the egg is often replaced by bechamle sauce; and in Japan chefs regularly add cream and take out the pecorino - an affront to tradition according to purists.
+Traditionalists say there are five common mistakes in preparing carbonara.
+If pork tongue and pancetta can be interchangeable, they maintain, would-be carbonara buffs must avoid at all costs that the egg becomes an omelette by cooking it in a frying pan and solidifying it.
+They should never, furthermore, replace pecorino with parmigiano or, an even worse sin, add cream, an ingredient that makes the mix too oily and, purists say, makes it taste too bland.
+Finally, whatever French cooks have to say on the matter, garlic and onion must be banned, since they are a superfluous addition given that carbonara is already such a strongly accented dish.
+As with many recipes, the origins of the dish and its name are obscure.
+There are many theories for the origin of the name, which may be more recent than the dish itself.
+Since the name is derived from carbonaro (the Italian word for charcoal burner), some believe the dish was first made as a hearty meal for Italian charcoal workers.
+In parts of the United States the etymology gave rise to the term "coal miner's spaghetti".
+It has even been suggested that it was created as a tribute to the Carbonari ("charcoalmen"), a secret society prominent in the early, repressed stages of Italian unification.
+It seems more likely that it is an urban dish from Rome, probably first described after WWII in the Italian capital, when many Italians were eating eggs and bacon supplied by troops from the United States.

 Le altre notizie